 The teaching of Biological and Biochemical Bases of Life, through the integration of biological and medical disciplines, is aimed at making the student acquire knowledge relating to the physiological, morphological, structural, and genetic characteristics of living organisms, and the causes of occurrence of events pathological even of microbial origin.
 The student will also be introduced to the logic and tools underlying the execution of diagnostic tests of clinical biochemistry and molecular biology and radiology.
 At the end of integrated teaching, the student, thanks to the basic knowledge acquired, will be able to understand physiological and pathological mechanisms and to interpret and evaluate the results of diagnostic and radiological tests in clinical practice.

-Bio13.
+In details:

+- BIO/13.
 The main objective of the Applied Biology teaching is to acquire knowledge relating to the physiological and morphological characteristics of cells, as functional units of living organisms.
 The key to any biological problem can, in fact, be sought at the cellular level.
-Another important goal is the use of the experimental method as a means of understanding the biological mechanisms that regulate life and a tool for the study of pathological processes.

-Med36 Radiobiology teaching aims to introduce the student to the radiological discipline and to provide him with the basic knowledge of radiation physics and radiobiology.

-Bio10 The teaching of Biochemistry will allow you to acquire knowledge of the main biological macromolecules, of the functioning mechanism of enzymes, a general knowledge of the main metabolic pathways and, in more detail, of the main pathway of glucose catabolism.

-Bio12 The teaching of Clinical Biochemistry and Clinical Molecular Biology aims to provide students with the theoretical-practical knowledge of the basic principles of Biochemistry and Molecular Biology underlying the execution and evaluation of laboratory diagnostic tests.

-Med03 The purpose of the Medical Genetics teaching is to provide students with the main knowledge on the inheritance of monogenic, chromosomal, and multifactorial diseases.
-At the end of the course the student will be able to distinguish the main classes of genetic diseases and to recognize their transmission methods.

-Med07 Knowledge of the structure of the various microorganisms, of the microbial pathogenicity, of the causes and mechanisms of onset of the main diseases with microbial ethology are essential objectives of teaching Microbiology.
+Another important goal is the use of the experimental method as a means of understanding the biological mechanisms that regulate life and a tool for the study of pathological processes. - MED/36 Radiobiology teaching aims to introduce the student to the radiological discipline and to provide him with the basic knowledge of radiation physics and radiobiology. - BIO/10 The teaching of Biochemistry will allow you to acquire knowledge of the main biological macromolecules, of the functioning mechanism of enzymes, a general knowledge of the main metabolic pathways and, in more detail, of the main pathway of glucose catabolism. - BIO/12 The teaching of Clinical Biochemistry and Clinical Molecular Biology aims to provide students with the theoretical-practical knowledge of the basic principles of Biochemistry and Molecular Biology underlying the execution and evaluation of laboratory diagnostic tests. - MED/03 The aim of the Medical Genetics course is to provide students with the knowledge of the inheritance of monogenic, chromosomal, and multifactorial diseases.
+At the end of the course, the student will be able to distinguish the main classes of genetic diseases and to recognize their transmission. - MED/07 Knowledge of the structure of the various microorganisms, of the microbial pathogenicity, of the causes and mechanisms of onset of the main diseases with microbial ethology are essential objectives of teaching Microbiology.